-Please see the example below and feel free to play around with the features!
+Please see the live example below and check out the code:

 Lightning Performance Using React Renderers